Airport Physical Security Fencing

 The TSA manual also shares a list of advantages that fencing can bring to airport security.

 - "Gives notice of the boundary of the outermost limits of a facility or security sensitive area

-- Assists in controlling and screening authorized entries into a secured area by deterring entry elsewhere along the boundary
+- Assists in controlling and screening authorised entries into a secured area by deterring entry elsewhere along the boundary

 - Supports surveillance, detection, assessment, and other security functions by providing a zone for installing intrusion detection equipment and closed-circuit television (CCTV)

 - Deters casual intruders from penetrating a secured area by presenting a barrier that requires an overt action to enter

 - Demonstrates the intent of an intruder by their overt action of gaining entry